 Attending school regularly and getting to classes on time is required by Washington law (RCW 28A.225.030).
-Attendance is necessary if a student is to satisfactorily progress in their school work.
+Responsible attendance is necessary if a student is to satisfactorily progress in his/her school work.
 The law requires that students are in school, full-time, every day, unless there is a valid excuse.
 If a student misses school without a valid excuse, the student might be considered truant.
 When a student is truant, schools are required to notify parents of the attendance rules, meet with parents and students to discuss strategies for improved attendance, and in some cases refer a student and parent for further intervention.
-Any student not in their assigned seat when classes begin will be counted tardy.
+Any student not in his/her assigned seat when classes begin will be counted tardy.
+Tardiness hurts learning.
 Frequent tardiness of even a few minutes clearly interferes with an individual student's performance.

-Excused Tardies & Absences: A student may be absent from, or tardy to school only when they are sick, at a medical appointment, or attending the funeral of a relative.
+Excused Tardies & Absences: A student may be absent from, or tardy to school only when he/ she is sick, at a medical appointment, or attending the funeral of a relative.
 Parents should notify the school for all other absences.
-After an excessive amount of unexcused absences, students are in jeopardy of truancy and will need to meet with the principal to create an attendance plan.
+After 11 unexcused absences, students are in jeopardy of truancy and will need to meet with the principal to create an attendance plan.
 Students are allowed nine unexcused tardies during a nine-week quarter.
-Once a student has accumulated an excessive amount of unexcused tardies during a nine-week quarter, they may need to meet with parents and the principal to work out a plan for improved attendance.
+Once a student has accumulated nine unexcused tardies during a nine-week quarter, he/she may need to meet with parents and the principal to work out a plan for improved attendance.

+Students are expected to meet their daily appointments on time.
 For an absence to be excused, a note written by a parent/guardian stating the reason for the absence must be received in the office within two days of the student's return to school.
+Regular and prompt attendance to classes/other school appointments is expected and is the responsibility of the student and parent/guardian.